Do Hair Loss Vitamins Really Promote Hair Growth?

 Vitamin E

 Hair loss can also be a side effect of medication or medical treatment (including chemotherapy).
-If your hair loss is caused by issues to do with your health, you should visit your GP, as it is unlikely vitamins will work.
+If your hair loss is caused by issues to do with your health, you should visit your GP, as it is unlikely that vitamins will work.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.